drewproud/example-project/README.md

 ### Styling
 I decided to use the [styled-components](https://github.com/styled-components/styled-components) library for styling mostly because I wanted to try it out.
 CSS managment is still an area of active development in the front-end dev community due to the many issues that exist with CSS.

-I'm personally not a huge fan of BEM-style naming convention nor global styles as I don't think they fit well with the component-centric paradigm used with React.
-CSS modules has provent to be a relatively good solution, but still isn't perfect.
+I'm personally not a fan of BEM-style naming convention nor global styles as I don't think they fit well with the component-centric paradigm used with React.
+CSS modules has provent to be a relatively good solution, but still has its flaws.

 Overall, I'm happy with my choice here as it turned out to be a very pleasant experience to work with, though it's still unclear how well it would scale.